 This page includes user manuals for two applications:

-1. LPhy studio - the GUI for LPhy language
+1. LPhy Studio - the GUI for LPhy language

 2. LPhyBEAST - a BEAST 2 package that takes a LPhy script and produces a BEAST 2 XML file.